How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Authoritarian parents often rely heavily on strict disciplinary methods, interpreting biblical scriptures as mandates for controlling children’s behavior.

-For example, they might use Proverbs 13:24, which states, "He who spares the rod hates his son," as justification for corporal punishment.
+For example, they might use Proverbs 13:24 (NIV), which states, “whoever spares the rod hates their children, but the one who loves their children is careful to discipline them,” as justification for corporal punishment.

 This approach can lead to a culture of fear where children associate discipline with love and approval.